Jeff-Russ/ror-guides/rails-database.md

 ________________________________________________________________________________
 ## Custom Queries with Named Scopes

 So far we have interacted with the database with methods provided to us by the Rails Framework.
 We didn't need add any functionality to our Models in order to perform these queries and other CRUD operations.
+You may eventually notice you have had a certain set of query habits that were routinely performed over and over again.
+It would make sense to save these into nice small units that encapsulate them.

-We also have __Named Scopes__, which allow us to define custom queries in our models using multiple __Active Relation query methods__.
-Our resulting __Named Scopes__ can be called taking arguments just like pre-existing Rails methods.
-Prior to Rails 4, __Lamda Syntax__ was option in them but now it's required.
+Rails has __Named Scopes__ which allow us to define custom queries in our models using multiple __Active Relation query methods__.
+Our resulting __Named Scopes__ can be called taking arguments just like they're built in Rails methods.

-This is roughly how you define a scope in your model:
+Prior to Rails 4, __Lamda Syntax__ was optional way to define them but now it's required.
+This is roughly how you define a scope in your model and are usally placed before any method `def` blocks.:

-	scope :name_of_scope, lambda { where(active: true) }
+	scope :name_of_scope, lambda { where(active: true) } # normal lamda syntax

-Scopes are placed in your Model file class and most people put them before any method `def` blocks.
+	# OR...
+	scope :name_of_scope, -> { where(active: true) }     # "Stabby Lambda" syntax

-You can use __"Stabby Lambda Syntax__, but be aware there are actually some subtle implementation differences so we won't be using this:
+You can use __"Stabby Lambda Syntax__, but be aware there are actually some subtle implementation differences so we won't be using them.
+The reason why lambda syntax is now required is that lambda are evaluated when they are called and not when they are defined.
+This matters when you use things like `Time.now` since you want that to be evaluated each time the lambda is called.
+This created a lot of errors and confusion to lambdas were made a requirement.

-	scope :name_of_scope, -> { where(active: true) }

-Be aware that these both are really identical to just creating a class method like below.
+Both are really just the same as creating a class method like below.
 They are just a little nicer syntax to work with.

 	def ModelName.name_of_scope
 	  where(activ: true )
 	end

-The reason why lambda syntax is now required is that lambda are evaluated when they are called and not when they are defined.
-This matters when you use things like `Time.now` since you want that to be evaluated each time the lambda is called.
-This created a lot of errors and confusion to lambdas were made a requirement.

 __Named Scopes Taking Arguments:__